Mat Quest, Chapter 2: 1975, The Garden

 Mat Quest: 1973

-Mat Quest is a chronological viewing guide to the WWE archive on Peacock.
-Jump in and follow along with us!
+Mat Quest is a chronological viewing guide to the wild and woolly archive of pro wrestling footage Jump in and follow along with us!

 Welcome!
 We begin this journey with a historic event.
 None of the matches or results from this Madison Square Garden card were earth-shattering, but this event stands out because it was the first time the WWWF had one of its events broadcast live on national television.
 In this instance, HBO aired the broadcast.